 About the wine:

-Very fresh, with aromas of blood orange.
+Very fresh, with blood orange aromas.
 Lively and well-structured on the palate, with medium body and lovely finesse, though less tannic than wines from this appellation used to be.
 A long finish full of character, with notes of forest floor.
 Can be enjoyed now, but will reach its peak starting in 2026.

 Tim Atkin